 Note: The figure shows aggregate (upper two panels) and group-specific (lower two panels) reactions to a positive aggregate productivity shock.
-The most countercyclical wage group is denoted with a 1, the most procyclical wage group is denoted with a 5.
+The most countercyclical wage group is denoted by a 1 and the most procyclical wage group is denoted by a 5.